 You negotiate this obstacle course within a certain time limit and you loose marks for making mistakes - like knocking over obstacles or refusals.

-What a sense of achievement and bonding you both feel whilst working together.
+A sense of achievement and bonding can be achieved whilst working together.

-Its great fun for the dogs, they love it, especially collies and good for developing timing and control for the trainer, it also develops dog-trainer rapport.
+If they think it makes you happy they will be happy too and its good for developing timing and control for the trainer, it also develops dog-trainer rapport.